 - Hold regular strategic meetings and reviews, which must be recorded, to consider progress, including the effectiveness of the joint working, the need for additional resources and next steps.

 In cases of exceptional complexity and scale across the Island, an Investigation Management Group may be appointed with Agreement from the Executive Director for Division of Children and Families and Adult Services.

 Membership of this group should include representatives from the Children and Families Division, the police, designated health professionals and the department's legal services, with other agencies being invited to participate as appropriate.

 The tasks and functions of the Group will be subject to the terms of reference agreed by the Strategic Management Group (SMG), and will include the following:

 - To provide a forum where professionals can meet, exchange information and discuss the implementation of the agreed investigation strategy;

-- To ensure a consistent strategy for interviewing victims within and outside the councils area;
+- To ensure a consistent strategy for interviewing victims within and outside the Isle of Man if required;

 - To keep the SMG informed of resources and any shortfalls;